71tech/ODIN/README.md

 ## Available fields
 Many common fields are available, see [wiki](https://github.com/71tech/ODIN/wiki/Available-fields) for details.
 If something is missing you can open an issue or make a [contribution](#contribution).

+## Quick start
+Clone the ODIN repo using [abapgit](https://github.com/abapGit/abapGit).
+Create a package first, we recommend ZODIN.
+You can utilize this [simple Excel template](https://github.com/71tech/ODIN/blob/294bfdc74bf3c868d08407ae47897aa92b1d5bdb/examples/ODIN_simple.xlsx) for your first posting.
+It contains an example for an outgoing invoice.
+Of course some IDs such as company code, g/l account or vendor number need to be adjusted to your environment.
+Go to transaction ZODIN, select the local file, hit "Execute" and an ALV Grid List with your posting data should appear.
+If the status says  "READY" and everything looks fine hit "Post" and FI document will be created.
+Double click on a row in order to display a document in transaction fb03.

 ## Dataset structure

 At the moment the interface can process Excel and csv files, further input options are planned.